chubbyanh/show-me-what-you-got/README.md

    - Player turns the 2nd card.
      - If these two cards are a pair, then they stay open.
      - If these two cards are not a pair, then they both turn faced down again.
-   - Player keep doing like that until all the cards are open within the given time frame (and player wins!); or until time's up (and player loses!)
+   - Player keeps going like that until all the cards are open within the given time frame (and player wins!); or until time's up (and player loses!)
-   - All the attemps will be recorded, so player will know how many attemps they had to try throughout the game.
+   - All the attempts will be recorded, so player will know how many attempts they had to try throughout the game.
    - If player wins, they will also know how much unused time they have.
 That will be the time they contribute to the world saving mission!

 - __Play against the giant head:__
-   - Who starts the game (player or the giant head) is random.
+   - Who makes the first move of the game (player or the giant head) is random.
-   - If player is chosen to start the game, then: player turn the 1st card, this card stays open.
+   - If player is chosen to start the game, then: player turns the 1st card, this card stays open.
-   - Player turn the 2nd card.
+   - Player turns the 2nd card.
       - If these two cards are a pair, then they stay open.
-It's a win for the player, and he/she can turn 2 more cards.
+It's a match for the player, and he/she can turn 2 more cards.
       - If these two cards are not a pair, then they both turn faced down, and it's the giant head's turn to play.
-   - Player and the giant head take turns to keep doing like that, until all the cards are open.
-All the wins will be recorded, so at the end of the game, who has more wins will be the winner.
+   - Player and the giant head keep taking turns like that, until all the cards are open.
+All the matches will be recorded, so at the end of the game, who has most matches will be the winner.

 - There are __03 levels__: easy (12 cards), normal (16 cards), and hard (20 cards).
 At the end of each game, player can choose to stay at the same level/mode, or switch to a different one.